-The chief medical officer in the Yukon confirmed Monday that there are five new cases of COVID-19 in the Watson Lake area, bringing the territory’s total number of cases to 22.
+The chief medical officer in the Yukon confirmed Monday there are five new cases of COVID-19 in the Watson Lake area, bringing the territory’s total number to 22.

-On Friday, Oct.23, Dr. Brendan Hanley said in a statement that three new cases were reported as part of a family cluster, and that those infected are self-isolating at home.
+On Friday, Oct.
+23, Dr. Brendan Hanley said in a statement that three new cases were reported as part of a family cluster, and that those infected were self-isolating at home.

 The two new cases are linked to the same household as the original three cases.

-Watson Lake is home to approximately 1,400 citizens from Liard First Nation (LFN), who live in or around the area which is near the border with British Columbia.
+Watson Lake is home to approximately 1,400 citizens from Liard First Nation (LFN), who live in or around the area near the border with British Columbia.

 LFN is one of four Kaska Nations.

-“Of course everyone is scared, we just have to follow the guidelines they put in place for everyone’s safety,” said LFN citizen Vanessa Dickson adding that there’s fear within the community that the virus has spread.
+“Of course everyone is scared, we just have to follow the guidelines they put in place for everyone’s safety,” said LFN citizen Vanessa Dickson adding there’s fear in the community that the virus has spread.

 Read More: APTN News coverage of COVID-19